grpc/proposal/A77-xds-rate-limiting-rlqs.md

 4. gRPC Server installs a Server Interceptor (filter in C-core, later called "the Interceptor" for simplicity)
 5. Once a request is intercepted by the Interceptor:
-    1. The request is matched into a Bucket by evaluating the `bucket_matchers` tree against the request attributes.
+    - The request is matched into a Bucket by evaluating the `bucket_matchers` tree against the request attributes.
-    2. If the Bucket doesn't exist, gRPC server immediately sends the initial `BucketQuotaUsage` report to the RLQS server.
+    - If the Bucket doesn't exist, gRPC server immediately sends the initial `BucketQuotaUsage` report to the RLQS server.
 The request is throttled according to [RateLimitQuotaBucketSettings.no_assignment_behavior].
-    3. If the Bucket exists, the request is throttled according to Bucket's quota assignment.
+    - If the Bucket exists, the request is throttled according to Bucket's quota assignment.
 Bucket's `num_requests_allowed` or `num_requests_denied` request counter is increased by one.
 6. For all existing buckets, a `BucketQuotaUsage` report is sent every [RateLimitQuotaBucketSettings.reporting_interval] to `RateLimitQuotaService.StreamRateLimitQuotas`.
 7. RLQS may send Bucket quota assignments via `RateLimitQuotaResponse` at any time.
 Once received, it must the quota must be applied to a Bucket with matching [bucket_id].

-### Related Proposals:

-* [A36: xDS-Enabled Servers][A36]

-[A36]: A36-xds-for-servers.md

-## Proposal

-TODO(sergiitk): A precise statement of the proposed change.

 ### Temporary environment variable protection